Historical Apoplexy · State Legislative Adaptations · Virginia

 government shutdowns have occurred since 1976, including the

-2025 shutdown of forty-three days.
-The House is frozen at 435
+employees.
+The House is frozen at 435 members since the

-Commonwealth.
+appropriation.
 These are structural failures, not partisan

 ones (Cooper, Paper VII, 2026);

-(0f) The Commonwealth of Virginia — the oldest of the four
+(0f) The Commonwealth of Virginia, the oldest of the four

-American Commonwealths, the colony that rejected Cromwell's
+American Commonwealths and the colony that rejected Cromwell's

-Commonwealth and was rewarded as "The Old Dominion" — has the
+Commonwealth and was rewarded as "The Old Dominion," has the

 authority to act under its own general legislative power